bormaxi8080/osint-timeline/DRAFT.md

 htmldocs.
 The modern alternative to LaTeX.
 Create PDF documents templates using React, JSX, and Tailwind: https://github.com/htmldocs-js/htmldocs

 FastCode.
 Accelerating and Streamlining Your Code Understanding: https://github.com/HKUDS/FastCode

+Gradle is a highly scalable build automation tool designed to handle everything from large, multi-project enterprise builds to quick development tasks across various languages.
+Gradle’s modular, performance-oriented architecture seamlessly integrates with development environments, making it a go-to solution for building, testing, and deploying applications on Java, Kotlin, Scala, Android, Groovy, C++, and Swift: https://github.com/gradle/gradle

 ----